eyecantell/vibedir/vibedir.md

 - file3.md by {username}
 - file4.py by {username}

+Any files with auto-detected changes will be automatically included in the prompt column (user can remove them if desired).

 Revert most recent changes requires revert_changes_command and changes_exist_command to be configured and is only available if changes have been made since last commit (changes_exist_result).
 This will also automatically add the reverted files to the prompt.

 #### Prompt task column (center) (sync with prompt.md, see prompt_design.md), 'a' add file, If in api mode: 'ctrl-enter' to [commit current changes and] send, if clipboard mode: 'c' to [commit current changes and] copy prompt to clipboard
 The [commit current changes and] portion of the Current Prompt top message will be displayed if changes have been made (as detected by changes_exist_result) and AUTO_COMMIT is set to 'previous'.
-{Chat bubbles showing prompt history and latest prompt in progress} {Prompt task for quick entry/edit}
-{Scrollable filenames and command names for files/results to be included in the prompt}
+This label/message updates reactively based on the mode, config, and state.

+{Chat bubbles showing prompt history and latest prompt in progress, with support for Markdown rendering.
+Bubbles are aligned left for LLM/Assistant responses and right for User messages.
+The number of messages rendered is configurable (default: 10), but the full history is maintained in prompt.md.
+Previous chat bubbles along with their associated file/results data scroll together.}

+{Prompt task for quick entry/edit in a fixed text area at the bottom, which remains accessible even when the chat history is scrolled.}

+{Scrollable filenames and command names for files/results to be included in the prompt.
+This list is populated/unpopulated dynamically: by user selecting items from the right column (toggles sync bi-directionally), or by adding a file using 'a' (pops up a dialog for full path selection with command completion or picker).
+Items can be removed by selecting an 'X' next to the file/results name.
+If a user removes a command result here, it is reflected in the right column (untoggles it).}

+If there is a parse error in prompt.md, notify the user and provide options to retry (parse again after manual fix) or auto-fix (append new pending section).

+The model name for assistant responses is supplied from the LLM response (e.g., in applydir.json).
+Timestamps use local time (e.g., datetime.now() without timezone).

 #### Command results column (right), run manual command ('R') and include output in prompt ('r')